Muriuk/webb/content/featured/CarPricePredictor/index.md

 tech:
   - Python
   - Node
-  - HTML
+  - React Native
   - Javascript
   - SQL
   - API's
 ---

-The [RBC Management System](https://rbc.com/) is a web application which is main aim is to facilitate Revenue collection.
+The [RBC Field Data Management System](https://rbc.com/) is a web and Mobile application which is main aim is to facilitate effective Revenue collection.
 It contains Admin dashboard, UI, Data transmission, Output data in excel format, Live Chat.